 Through the years, we participated in co-ops everywhere we lived.
 The value of participating in classes, field trips, and other events through co-ops cannot be overstated.
 Each opportunity was a blessing to our family and enhanced our homeschool experience.
 It was in a co-op that we discovered IEW, and I have found the Structure and Style method of teaching works perfectly in homeschool co-op environments.

-Today, I am an Accomplished Instructor with IEW and work with co-ops and hybrid schools.
 Are you part of a co-op or know someone who is?
 We would like to connect, offer support and provide some special helps designed just for co-ops.
-Please send us an email at Coops@IEW.com.
+Please send an email to info@IEW.com for more information.